devpi/devpi/doc/userman/devpi_commands.rst

       --detox, -d          (experimental) run tests concurrently in multiple processes using the detox tool (which must be installed)
-      --index INDEX        index to get package from (defaults to current index)
+      --index INDEX        index to get package from, defaults to current index.
+                           Either just the NAME, using the current user, USER/NAME using the current server or a full URL for another server.

     generic options:
       --version            show program's version number and exit